jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   0 directories, 0 files

-if there is nothing in the directory_.

-If there is something in the directory_, it shows the relationships.
+if there is nothing in the directory_ or it shows the relationships, if there is something in the directory_.

 The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to get from one folder_ to another, because it shows the way I can go.

-It is easier to go where I want if I know where I am.
+If I know where I am it is easier to go where I want.

 ----